Find alternatives to calling the Police in Orange County, CA.

 - (844) 853-HOPE or (949)-872-7895

 Please consider using these alternatives to calling the Orange County Sheriff’s Department, local police, or 911 when faced with a situation that calls for de-escalation and/or intervention.
-We can abolish the police by not calling the police.

 We have tried to indicate where police or law enforcement may work with the alternative resources listed; please let us know if you have any concerns about these resources.